 Our first stop was really short, but we got to see the Liberty Bell, and I climbed the Rocky steps, with a few victory poses along the way.
 This was also the start of the BGB’s 10 Day Challenge, which was harder than I had expected it to be, since so much of our time was spent driving and exploring.
 Although I enjoyed the whole thing, my favorite part was the writing exercises, because it really led me to discover my strengths, my passion, my obstacles, and why acting is so important to me.
 The free challenge is over now, but I think the audio is still available on their website.

-I had already been to Washington on a school trip back in hish school, but I still wanted to see everything and hear it all again this time.
+I had already been to Washington on a school trip back in high school, but I still wanted to see everything and hear it all again this time.

 This is somewhere I had never been before, and my dad didn’t quite understand why my mom and I were so interested in this town, especially when we didn’t know exactly what we wanted to see.
 It was just a beautiful, historic southern town, like the ones we are shown in movies.
 Seeing it in person, Savannah is breathtaking.
 The historic district does kind of make you feel like you are stepping through time, with all of the beautiful squares and the houses that are preserved with historic accuracy.
 We ate along the water at a place called the Bayou Cafe where we tried crawfish for the first time.
 The entire meal was delicious.
 We also took a ghost tour, which is maybe something I might believe in, but definitely not something I expect to see on a tour.
 Still, I really enjoyed hearing all of the stories from the past 😉

 This was the original destination of our road trip, before we extended it.
 We came with intentions of swimming, relaxing and…that’s pretty much it.
 This is where I finished the 10 day challenge, and discovered Lean In for Graduates.
-The book inspired me so much that it will be getting it’s own post in a few days, but reading it really changed my perspective on a lot of things.
+The book inspired me so much that it has its own post, but reading it really changed my perspective on a lot of things.
 I also read a book called Resistance, written by a friend I went to school with, which inspired me to really work on publishing one of my own stories.
 In the end, Florida was relaxing, with lots of reading and swimming and shopping and visiting Downtown Disney and Universal City Walk, but it also got me inspired and excited for what comes next 🙂

 This was the stop I was most looking forward to.
 I have been trying to find someone to go to New Orleans with me for quite some time, and put it on my list of 30 by 30 specifically so I could make sure it would happen.
 Although it wasn’t like I had pictured it to be, it is still definitely something to see.
 Everything we ate was delicious, and we got to see a wedding parade our first night there.
 As far as exploring went, we took a lot of streetcars and walking tours, sometimes in the rain, but it was so hot that we were okay with getting a little wet most of the time.
 On our last day, we went to Cafe du Monde for breakfast, explored the French Quarter on our own, and took a boat tour where I met Michael Raymond-James, who was a pure delight and ended the New Orleans leg of our trip on a very high note 🙂